 Three Dimensional Puzzles

-Puzzle making is typically a family affair more often than not, jigsaw puzzle makers are families who own and operate their businesses.
+Puzzle making is typically a family affair; more often than not, jigsaw puzzle makers are families who own and operate their businesses.
 Ravensburger and Bits and Pieces, for example, began in the 1920s.
 Before they created their own company images, many of their original items were passed down through families over time.
+For additional context on the history and legacy of puzzle companies, refer to early jigsaw puzzle designs to learn about the evolution of jigsaw puzzles over the years.

 The History of Jigsaw Puzzles and Their Evolution Over Time